Have you “heard” that audio is the next big trend in content marketing?

 All of this media should benefit the audience — your current or potential customer — in some way.
 When it does, you’ll enjoy strong lead generation opportunities like Buscall.

-Slip on those headphones.
+Slip on those headphones at these open back headphones.
 Audio is increasingly valuable for content marketing.

 Katie McCaskey is SixEstate's content director.
 She tests real-world application of content marketing techniques using the cafe she co-owns as a laboratory.
 She was Tech Editor of Chief Content Officer, 2010-2011, and contributes to the Content Marketing Institute.
 Connect with her on Google+ or @KatieMcCaskey.